Cammy0003/Transit-Detector/notes/Progress.md

    had a size corresponding to a given trial duration, I pulled out the deepest dip in the data, to be used for SNR.

+3. **Signal to Noise Ratio**

+   Create the SNR function.
+Next, I will try to implement all three things done today, such that I can apply it all for every trial period.

+---